 - 1. Admission denial from the admissions committee All decisions made by admissions staff is final.
 Prospectivestudents can in writing request a conversation with the Executive Director of Enrollment Management to determine ways to improve their candidacy if they choose to reapply. - 2.
-For grade appeals, students should attempt to contact the instructor to determine whether an error was made, orthe instructor wishes to reconsider the grade.
-This must occur within 30 days from the time grades are posted in Foxlink.
-Students who still question their grades, should file a grade appeal with the Associate Dean for Academics with supporting documentation (for example, evidence of grading irregularities).
-The Associate Dean for Academics reviews the appeal with the Dean who then determines whether or not there is merit, andwhether the appeal request should be sent to a Faculty Review Committee.
+Students have 30 days from the date grades are posted to request a grade appeal.
+Before submitting a grade appeal, students should attempt to contact the instructor to determine whether an error was made, or if the instructor wishes to reconsider the grade.
+Students who still question their grades, should file a grade appeal with the Associate Dean with supporting documentation (for example, evidence of grading irregularities) within 30 days of the grade being posted.
+The Associate Dean reviews the appeal with the Dean who then determines whether or not there is merit, andwhether the appeal request should be sent to a Faculty Review Committee.
 If it is determined that it needs to go the Faculty Review Committee, the committee will conduct a thorough investigation.
 After the investigation, the Faculty Review Committee submits its recommendation to the Dean.
-The Dean's decision isfinal and is based on the recommendation of the Faculty Review Committee.
-The Associate Dean for Academics will communicate the final decision to the student.
+The Dean's decision is final and is based on the recommendation of the Faculty Review Committee.
+The Associate Dean will communicate the final decision to the student.